WandererMath/MathLibrary/README.md

 ****************************************************************************************************

 Demenstrate Newton's law of gravitation and that planet orbits are one of the three quadratic curves.
-Hit P to generate a planet
+Hit P to generate a planet.